- What year do I need to be entering in fall 2016 to participate in the Summer Preview Program?

 - Are residential students free to leave campus?

 All planned activities are mandatory.
-However, during free time residential students can leave campus as long as they have at least one other student and their program assistant with them.
+However, during free time residential students can leave campus as long as they are accompanied by their Program Assistant.

 - Is there any fee for visiting the Student Health Services Center?